 In addition to the baseline, required services, a county may also consider additional services based on the unique public health needs of its community.

-As such, in 2021, a public process, led by Douglas County and a team of public health experts, identified the unique public health needs of our communities through the implementation of a Community Health Assessment and a Public Health Improvement Plan, both requirements of state law for all public health agencies.
+As such, in 2021, a public process, led by Douglas County and a team of public health experts, identified the unique public health needs of our communities through the implementation of a Community Health Assessment and a Public Health Improvement Plan.
+Both of these processes were updated in 2025, the most recent Community Health Assessment and Public Health Improvement Plan, are now available; both are requirements of state law for all public health agencies.

 Governed by a Board of Health, your Health Department is providing services in sync with the unique needs of Douglas County.